stdjes/alx-backend-javascript/0x05-Node_JS_basic/README.md

 Learning Objectives
 -------------------

-At the end of this project, you are expected to be able to [explain to anyone](https://alx-intranet.hbtn.io/rltoken/vXmxtc5JH_CeIWReMTNhDA "explain to anyone"), **without the help of Google**:
+And at the end of this project, you are expected to be able to [explain to anyone](https://alx-intranet.hbtn.io/rltoken/vXmxtc5JH_CeIWReMTNhDA "explain to anyone"), **without the help of Google**:

 -   run javascript using NodeJS
 -   use NodeJS modules